Myles Gaskin Player Prop Bets for NFL Week 11 | Miami vs. New York 11/21/2021

 Matchup vs. New York

-- Gaskin has averaged 32 rushing yards per game in his three career matchups against the Jets, 16.5 fewer yards than his over/under in Sunday's game.
+- In his three career matchups against the Jets, Gaskin averaged 32 rushing yards per game, 16.5 fewer yards than his over/under in Sunday's game.

-- The Jets give up 133.9 yards per game on the ground, the NFL's 29th-ranked rush defense.
+- Allowing 133.9 rushing yards per game, the Jets have the 29th-ranked run defense in the league.

 - The Jets have allowed 19 rushing touchdowns, 32nd in the NFL.